nod5/TwoCamControl/docs/notes_on_zoom_methods.md

 **Disadvantages with set_zoom**
 - May not zoom more exactly in all cameras.
 - May not work in all cameras.
-- Will in some cameras cause an error where the saved jpg have a fish lens like distortion i.e. straight lines are slightly curved.
+- Will in some cameras cause an error where the saved jpg have a fisheye lens like distortion i.e. straight lines are slightly curved.

 **Recommendation to users**
 Stick to the default zoom, unless you notice the jpg distortion problem  with your specific camera.
 In that case use the non-default click('zoom_in') method.